 The name of Frank Lloyd Wright is sometimes invoked to describe the postmodernist, futuristic architecture of the Four Seasons Resort Bali at Sayan.
 This is to draw the supposed link between the landscape-focused Four Seasons and Wright’s most famous private residence project, the iconic Fallingwater house.
 Less known is the fact that by building over a waterfall, the architect made the house unliveable in the long run, due to the constant noise of the falling water.

-All the better then that the comparison to the Wright’s 1930s icon is superficial.
+All the better than that the comparison to Wright’s 1930s icon is superficial.
 The Four Seasons at Sayan does take chances with the main building’s bold architectural forms, but it’s not a purely formal exploit—though it very much works as the device that delivers the first “wow” impression.

-Crucially, once inside, we realised that high ceilings and vast open spaces looking out to the valley serve as an auditorium to the real subject of the drama: the beautiful landscape.
+Crucially, once inside, we realized that high ceilings and vast open spaces looking out to the valley serve as an auditorium to the real subject of the drama: the beautiful landscape.